lilliputten/zero-bem/README.md

 ## Webpack example

 Webpack minimal working example configuration included in packag in folder `webpack-example`.

-You can run npm scripts `webpack-example-build` or `webpack-example-server` for testing/experiments.
+You can run npm scripts `webpack-example-server` or `webpack-example-build` (or `webpack-example-build-prod` if you wish to play around production build) for testing/experiments.

 ## Original Yandex bem libs: